 The Blair String Quartet has presented cycles of the complete quartets of Beethoven and Bartok.
 The group has appeared with many renowned artists, including pianists Leon Fleisher, Lee Luvisi, Rolf Gothoni, David Owen Norris, Christopher Taylor, and Frederic Chiu, clarinetist David Krakauer, violinists Robert Mann and Joseph Silverstein, violists Walter Trampler and Samuel Rhodes, cellist Norman Fischer; bassist Edgar Meyer; and virtuoso of the banjo, Bela Fleck.
 The Blair Quartet has received grants and awards from the National Endowment for the Arts, the Southern Arts Federation, the Tennessee Arts Commission and Chamber Music America's C. Michael Paul Residency Program.

 The Blair String Quartet is in residence at the Blair School of Music at Vanderbilt University.
-The members of the ensemble are Stephen Miahky and Cornelia Heard, violins, Christina McGann, viola, and Felix Wang, cello.
+The members of the ensemble are Stephen Miahky and Cornelia Heard, violins; Eric Wong, viola; and Felix Wang, cello.

 Carolyn Huebl, violin; Felix Wang, cello; Amy Dorfman, piano